awsdocs/amazon-dynamodb-developer-guide/doc_source/Limits.md

 The result set from a `Scan` is limited to 1 MB per call\.
 You can use the `LastEvaluatedKey` from the scan response to retrieve more results\.

 **`UpdateTableReplicaAutoScaling`**
-`UpdateTableReplicaAutoScaling` method supports only 10 requests per second\.
+`UpdateTableReplicaAutoScaling` method supports only ten requests per second\.

 ## DynamoDB Encryption at Rest<a name="limits-dynamodb-encryption"></a>

-You can switch from an AWS owned customer master key \(CMK\) to an AWS managed CMK up to four times, anytime per 24\-hour window, starting from when the table was created\.
-And if there was no change in the past 6 hours, an additional change is allowed\.
-This effectively brings the maximum number of changes in a day to eight times \(four changes in the first 6 hours, and one change for each of the subsequent 6\-hour windows in a day\)\.
+You can switch from an AWS owned customer master key \(CMK\) to an AWS managed CMK up to four times, anytime per 24\-hour window, on a per table basis, starting from when the table was created\.
+If there was no change in the past six hours, an additional change is allowed\.
+This effectively brings the maximum number of changes in a day to eight times \(four changes in the first six hours, and one change for each of the subsequent six hour windows in a day\)\.

 You can switch encryption keys to use an AWS owned CMK as often as necessary\.